 Two important parameters for characterizing photosynthesis are the maximum quantum yield for whole chain electron transport (“alpha”, at low light intensities) and the maximum electron transport capacity (“ETRmax”, at light saturation).

 To evaluate the alpha and ETRmax, apparent electron transport rates (ETR) are derived from effective quantum yields of photosystem II (ΔF/Fm' or Y(II)) according to ETR = Y(II) x PAR x 0.42.

 In this equation, the PAR corresponds to the quantum flux density of photosynthetically active radiation, and the 0.42 is the product of light absorptance by an average green leaf (0.84) times the fraction of absorbed quanta available for photosystem II (0.5).

-The fast acquisition mode of the PAM-2500 enables recordings of rapid fluorescence kinetics with 10 µs time resolution.
-It may be emphasized that this high time resolution is achieved with pulse modulated signals.
+The fast acquisition mode of the PAM-2500 enables recording of rapid fluorescence kinetics with 10 µs time resolution.
+This high time resolution is achieved with pulse modulated signals.